RobertaNwokonko/titanic-survivors/README.md

 Analysis of what sorts of people were likely to survive.
 In particular, I will be applying the tools of machine learning to predict which passengers survived the Titanic tragedy.

+## Collecting the data

+Training data set and testing data set are given by Kaggle you can download from kaggle directly.